kw5t45/google_scholar_data_analysis/readme.md

 # Google Scholar Author Analysis

 ##
-This library uses Scholarly Library, searching Google Scholar profiles to fetch author data, including publications, citations, and co-authors.
-It offers tools for weighted citation analysis, regression modeling of citation trends, and deviation analysis.
-Users can visualize citation data, highlighting research impact and temporal trends in scholarly citations.
+This library searches Google Scholar profiles to fetch author data, including publications, citations, and co-authors.
+It offers tools for weighted citation analysis, regression modeling of citation trends, and deviation analysis, and graph visualizations.
+Whith Scholar analysis, we can visualize citation connections and much more.

+**Important note**
+This library uses Scholarly library to scrape the data from Google Scholar links.
+There fore, data fetching process is very slow and for larger data (e.g. getting & plotting an Author and their co-authors), the process takes a lot of time.
+Thus this library focuses on getting individual author - paper data and performing analysis on them, and not on getting big data.

+## Installation
+After installing, run
+`pip install -r /path/to/requirements.txt` to download all requirements.

 # Documentation
 ### Getting started - Author Class